EcsRx/ecsrx/docs/systems.md

 # Systems

-Systems are where all the logic lives, it takes entities from the pool and executes logic on each one.
+Systems are where all the logic lives, it takes entities from the collection and executes logic on each one.
 The way systems are designed there is an orchestration layer which wraps all systems and handles the communication between the pools and the execution/reaction/setup methods known as `ISystemExecutor` (Which can be read about on other pages).

 This means your systems don't need to worry about the logistics of getting entities and dealing with them, you just express how you want to interact with entities and let the `SystemExecutor` handle the heavy lifting and pass you the entities for processing.
 This can easily be seen when you look at all the available system interfaces which all process individual entities not groups of them.